 This battle, it now seems, has shifted into the public square.

 A recent debate in the Atlantic on the subject pits the New York Times Nick Kristof against Ugandan entrepreneur Teddy Ruge.
 Kristof, a two-time Pulitzer Prize winner, is noted for his coverage of Africa for the New York Times.
 But Ruge thinks Kristofs’ columns reinforce western stereotypes about Africa.

 “Nick Kristof Debates an African Critic,” is how the Atlantic framed it.

 “Despite Grim Headlines, Africa is Booming,” says NPR News in Washington D.C.

-Howard French, professor of journalism at Columbia University, believes the media is partly to blame for failing to report accurately on progress that is taking place in Africa.
+Howard French, a professor of journalism at Columbia University, believes the media is partly to blame for failing to report accurately on the progress that is taking place in Africa.